top of page

 You get to "skip the line" and basically fast track through everything and then relax in their VIP lounge afterwards.

-We usually make it through in 35 mins-1 hour with global entry and checking a bag.
+We usually make it through in 35 mins-1 hour with global entry and/or checking a bag.
 We fly United though, so feel that it's less busy than Jet Blue Desks.

 It's best to plan ahead and pre-arrange this service HERE, or you can wait and decide when you get to the airport!